n3rada/Invoke-KeePassBackup/README.md

 # Invoke-KeePassBackup
-This PowerShell script is designed to automate the process of sending KeePass databases to a specified endpoint. 🕊️ Quick script for your pentesting arsenal in order to exfiltrate target databases for further exploitation.
+This PowerShell script has been crafted to streamline the process of transmitting KeePass databases to a designated endpoint.
+Conceived as an indispensable tool for your penetration testing toolkit, it aims to facilitate the exfiltration of target databases, paving the way for subsequent exploitation.
+Central to its design is the objective to incorporate comprehensive KeePass tests, thereby eliminating manual, time-intensive tasks. 🕊️

 ## Features
 - Automatically locates the KeePass executable and ascertains its version.